-Technology Commercialization Law ProgramFor 25 years, the Technology Commercialization Law Program (TCLP) has offered a unique, interdisciplinary experiential learning program for students interested in the commercial development of new technologies.
-The TCLP educates students on the technical, legal and business aspects involved in bringing new technologies to market.
-This provides a solid foundation for careers in a number of settings, including law firms, corporations, government agencies, tech transfer offices and consulting and investing firms.
+Led by Professor M. Jack Rudnick, ILC educates students on the technical, legal, and business aspects involved in bringing new technologies to market.
+This experiential education provides a solid foundation for careers in a number of settings, including law firms, corporations, government agencies, tech transfer offices, and consulting and investing firms.

-Students in the TCLP have completed over 200 research projects on real technologies on behalf of universities, federal research laboratories, technology development organizations and businesses, including both established companies and startups.
-Opportunities are available for student financial support including scholarships and paid senior research associate positions with the affiliated New York State Science & Technology Law Center.
+ILC students have completed hundreds of research projects on real technologies on behalf of universities, federal research laboratories, technology development organizations, businesses, and entrepreneurs.
+Opportunities are available for student financial support, including scholarships and paid senior research associate positions with the affiliated New York State Science & Technology Law Center (see below).

-Syracuse University College of Law has been designated as the New York State Science & Technology Law Center (NYS STLC) by Empire State Development’s Division of Science, Technology and Innovation (NYSTAR) since 2004.
-This prestigious designation and grant of more than $1 million over three years, which is made through a competitive, peer-review process, demonstrates the College of Law's extensive track record and experience in the field of technology commercialization law.
-The most recent designation period began April 1, 2015.
+Syracuse University College of Law and the Innovation Law Center have been designated the New York State Science & Technology Law Center (NYSSTLC) by Empire State Development’s Division of Science, Technology and Innovation (NYSTAR) since 2004.
+This prestigious designation demonstrates ILC's extensive track record and experience in the field of technology commercialization law.

 The mission of NYSSTLC is to provide legal education, research, information, and support services to the more than 30 universities and research centers in New York State supported by NYSTAR as well as New York State entrepreneurs and companies with new technologies.